ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/262200 Low-Voltage Transformers.md

    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes distribution and specialty transformers, with primary voltages of 600 volts and less, as specified and indicated.
-1. References*   1.
-American National Standards Institute (ANSI):
+1. References
-      1.
+	1. American National Standards Institute (ANSI):
    1. C57.12.50 - Ventilated Dry-Type Distribution Transformers 15 to 500 kVA, Three-Phase with High-Voltage 601-34 500 Volts, Low Voltage 120-600 Volt.
    1. Institute of Electrical and Electronics Engineers (IEEE)
    1. C57.12.01 - General Requirements for Dry-Type Distribution and Power Transformers Including Those with Solid Cast and/or Resin-Encapsulated Windings.